ghoshRitesh12/Hress/content/cookie-policy.md

 ---
 layout: policy
 title: Hress Cookie Policy
-description: Hress's Cookie Policy explains how Hress uses cookies and similar technologies to recognize you when you visit our website at hress.in.
-It explains what these technologies are and why we use them, as well as your rights to control our use of them
+description: Hress uses cookies and similar technologies to recognize you when you visit our website at hress.in.
+This policy explains why we use them, as well as your rights to control our use of them
 ---

 Last updated May 17, 2023